egorozh/WindowsOperations/README.md

-# WindowsOperations
+# FileOperations

-Native windows file and icon operations
+Native file and icon operations for Windows and MacOs

+Linux supported in plans